 How we can help you Pass PLAB 2

 I am passionate about guiding you through the PLAB process in the method that suits you best.
 We provide a number of methods to help you prepare for your exam, all of which are in our popular and discounted PLAB 2 Gold Pass Package.

-1) Flagship Immersion PLAB 2 Communication Skills Course: Held in London, Manchester, Birmingham.
+1) Flagship Immersion PLAB 2 Communication Skills Course: Held in London, Manchester, Birmingham or Virtually.
 An intense 1-day course focused on maximising your interpersonal skills and effective use of 8 minutes for PLAB 2.
 These are areas that many struggle with and the whole day is focused on intensive role-play and direct feedback.
 I cover a range of scenario types such as patient emotion, counselling, ethics, and patient-centred care.
 Click here for details and dates.
 “Your PLAB 2 day was amazing – I learned things I had never covered before!”

 PLAB 2 preparation is important.
 It is not just about doing multiple practice role-plays and reading multiple scripts for months on end.